hesamedn/hesamedn.github.io/_pages/about.md

   - /about.html
 ---

-I’m an M.Sc. student of Physics from the Institute for Advanced Studies in Basic Sciences(IASBS).
-Currently I'm working on "Effect of substrate geometry on the 1 + 1 dimensional Kardar-Parisi-Zhang growth model".
+* I’m an M.Sc. student of Physics from the Institute for Advanced Studies in Basic Sciences(IASBS).
+I'm working on the Numerical Simulation of the KPZ equation.
+I focus on the Finite Element Method based on the Moving Mesh using to discretize the 1+1 Dimensional KPZ model in the Strong Coupling Limit.
+My numerical simulations are performed with Python and c++.

 * I hold a Bachelor’s Degree in Physics from the [University of Mohaghegh Ardabili, Ardabil, Iran,](https://uma.ac.ir/index.php?slc_lang=en) where I was advised by Dr. [Zahra Ebadi](https://www.researchgate.net/profile/Zahra-Ebadi).

 Currently
 ======